eslint/rfcs/designs/2025-define-plugin/README.md

 ### Lazy-Loading Rules

-[vuejs/eslint-plugin-vue#2732](https://github.com/vuejs/eslint-plugin-vue/issues/2732) and [typescript-eslint/typescript-eslint#11029 Enhancement: Support Lazy Loading Rules](https://github.com/typescript-eslint/typescript-eslint/issues/11029) ask that plugins lazy-load their rules the way the core ESLint configs are lazy-loaded.
+Feature requests such as [vuejs/eslint-plugin-vue#2732](https://github.com/vuejs/eslint-plugin-vue/issues/2732) and [typescript-eslint/typescript-eslint#11029 Enhancement: Support Lazy Loading Rules](https://github.com/typescript-eslint/typescript-eslint/issues/11029) ask for plugins to lazy-load their rules the way the core ESLint configs are lazy-loaded.
 Doing so would allow plugins with many dozens or more rules to avoid the cost of loading those rules unnecessarily.

 `definePlugin` can enable lazy-loaded rules by allowing elements in `rules` arrays to each be provided as either:

-- A rule itself
+- A rule object itself
 - A function that synchronously returns a rule

-However, lazy-loading rules conflicts with auto-generating `configs`.
+Note that lazy-loading rules conflicts with auto-generating `configs`.
 Knowing which rules are to be included in a config requires loading the rule itself.
-`definePlugin` will throw an error if any rule function is provided and `configs` is not specified.
+`definePlugin` will need to throw an error if any rule function is provided and `configs` is not specified.

 A plugin definition that uses lazy-loaded rules would look like: